Swallowing problems are more common in seniors

 - Aspiration pneumonia – a lung infection caused by food or liquid particles in the lungs and leading cause of hospitalization and death in nursing home residents

 Having trouble swallowing once in a while, usually because of eating too fast or not chewing well, isn’t the same as showing signs of dysphagia.
-But if swallowing difficulty is happening frequently, it’s important to talk with a doctor.

 - Coughing while eating or drinking